JDIZM/vue-storybook-library/README.md

 ### Using the components

-Import the components directly from the /storybook folder
+Import the components directly from the /storybook folder (whatever you named this project folder).

 ```config
 import Toast from '@/storybook/stories/molecules/Toast.vue'